remoteoss/ai-agent-toolkit/README.md

 Here are some potential next steps and areas for future development:

 - **Tool Enhancements & Bug Fixes:**
-  - Investigate and fix the 404 error associated with the `listTimeOffTypes` tool.
   - Improve the reliability of complex multi-parameter tools (e.g., `createTimeOff`, `createExpense`) within the agent, potentially by refining tool descriptions or agent prompting.
-- **Slack Bot Improvements:**
-  - Implement persistent storage for conversation history (e.g., Redis, database) instead of in-memory.
-  - Explore more robust Slack message formatting using Block Kit for richer UI than `mrkdwn` alone.
-  - Enhance error handling and feedback to the user in the Slack bot.
 - **Testing:**
   - Add comprehensive unit tests for API client methods and tool execution logic.
   - Add integration tests for LangChain toolkit, MCP server, and Slack bot functionality.